OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 print base64.b32encode(solution)
 ```

-Note, in the latter part of the script where the final input string is retrieved, it gives us an illusion of simply reading the solution string from the memory.
-However, we are reading from the symbolic memory, where neither the string nor the pointer to the string actually exist.
-Actually it is the concrete value computed by the solver, and it is the same value which we will get if the program is executed to that point.
+Take a closer look at the latter part of the script where the final input string is retrieved to the `solution` variable.
+It appears as if the script would simply read the solution string from the memory of the script.
+However, it's reading it from the symbolic memory.
+Neither the string nor the pointer to the string actually exist.
+The solver ensures that the solution it provides is the same as if the program would be executed to that point.

 Running this script should return the following output: